likecoin/likecoin-chain-tx-indexer/README.md

     --listen-addr ":8997"
 ```

-Start serving the `/txs` endpoint.
+Start serving the query endpoints.

-The indexer will also poll and index new transactions from the lite client.
+For `/txs` endpoint, the query format is the same as the `/txs?...` endpoint of the lite client.
+Example: `http://localhost:8997/txs?message.action=send&page=3005&limit=100`

-Query format is the same as the `/txs?...` endpoint of the lite client, example: `http://localhost:8997/txs?message.action=send&page=3005&limit=100`
+Unreconized endpoints will be forwarded to the lite client.

 ### testing